Syllable: Null onset

 Some languages forbid null onsets.
 In these languages, words beginning in a vowel, like the English word at, are impossible.

 This is less strange than it may appear at first, as most such languages allow syllables to begin with a phonemic glottal stop (the sound in the middle of English uh-oh or, in some dialects, the double T in button, represented in the IPA as //ʔ//).
-In English, a word that begins with a vowel may be pronounced with an epenthetic glottal stop when following a pause, though the glottal stop may not be a phoneme in the language.
+In English, a word that begins with a vowel may be pronounced with a non-phonemic (and therefore un-perceived by the speakers) epenthetic glottal stop when following a pause or at the commencement of speech.

 Few languages make a phonemic distinction between a word beginning with a vowel and a word beginning with a glottal stop followed by a vowel, since the distinction will generally only be audible following another word.
 However, Maltese and some Polynesian languages do make such a distinction, as in Hawaiian //ahi// ('fire') and //ʔahi// ← //kahi// ('tuna') and Maltese //∅// ← Arabic //h// and Maltese //k~ʔ// ← Arabic //q//.

 Ashkenazi and Sephardi Hebrew may commonly ignore א, ה and ע, and Arabic forbids empty onsets.
-The names Israel, Abel, Abraham, Omar, Abdullah, and Iraq appear not to have onsets in the first syllable, but in the original Hebrew and Arabic forms they actually begin with various consonants: the semivowel in יִשְׂרָאֵל yisra'él, the glottal fricative in הֶבֶל heḇel, the glottal stop in אַבְרָהָם 'aḇrāhām, or the pharyngeal fricative in عُمَر ʿumar, عَبْدُ ٱللّٰ ʿabdu llāh, and عِرَاق ʿirāq.
+The names Israel, Abel, Abraham, Omar, Abdullah, and Iraq appear not to have onsets in the first syllable, but in the original Hebrew and Arabic forms they actually begin with various consonants: the semivowel in יִשְׂרָאֵל yisra'él, the glottal fricative in הֶבֶל heḇel, the glottal stop in אַבְרָהָם 'aḇrāhām, or the pharyngeal fricative in عُمَر ʿumar, عَبْدُ ٱللّٰه ʿabdu llāh, and عِرَاق ʿirāq.
 Conversely, the Arrernte language of central Australia may prohibit onsets altogether; if so, all syllables have the underlying shape VC(C).

 The difference between a syllable with a null onset and one beginning with a glottal stop is often purely a difference of phonological analysis, rather than the actual pronunciation of the syllable.
 In some cases, the pronunciation of a (putatively) vowel-initial word when following another word – particularly, whether or not a glottal stop is inserted – indicates whether the word should be considered to have a null onset.
-For example, many Romance languages such as Spanish never insert such a glottal stop, while English does so only some of the times, depending on factors such as conversation speed; in both cases, this suggests that the words in question are truly vowel-initial.
+For example, many Romance languages such as Spanish never insert such a glottal stop, while English does so only some of the time, depending on factors such as conversation speed; in both cases, this suggests that the words in question are truly vowel-initial.